saylesss88/nix-book/src/nix/hardening_NixOS.md

 > time to comprehend the implications of your actions and ensure that any
 > changes made are done thoughtfully and with care. --NixOS Wiki

+Containers and VMs are beyond the scope of this chapter but can also enhance security if configured correctly.

 ## Minimal Installation with LUKS

 Begin with NixOS’s minimal installation image.
 This gives you a base system with